GPUOpen-Tools/radeon_gpu_analyzer/README.md

 ## System Requirements ##

-* Windows: 10 or 11, 64-bit.
-Visual Studio 2017 or later.
+* Windows® 10 or 11 64-bit.
+Visual Studio® 2019 or above (2022 is the default).
-* Linux: Ubuntu 22.04.
-Build with gcc 4.7.2 or later.
+* Linux: Ubuntu 22.04 or 24.04 LTS.
+Build with gcc 9.1 or later.
-* Vulkan SDK 1.1.97.0 or later.
+* Vulkan SDK 1.2.162.1 or later.
 To download the Vulkan SDK, visit https://vulkan.lunarg.com/

 To run the tool, you would need to have the AMD Radeon Adrenalin Software (Windows) or amdgpu-pro driver (Linux) installed for all modes, except for the following "offline" modes, which are independent of the driver and hardware:
 * Vulkan offline mode